mit-dci/lit/README.md

 listen for RPC clients on port <portNumber>.
 Defaults to 8001.
 Useful when you want to run multiple lit nodes on the same computer (also need the -dir option)

--r or --reSync

-try to re-sync to the blockchain from the height given -tip

 ## Folders

 ### cmd